Term Life Insurance Quotes: What Impacts Your Rate?

 Term life insurance quotes by term length

-Term length is a key factor in determining your term life insurance quote.
+Term length is a key factor in determining your life insurance quote.
 The shorter the term you choose, the cheaper the quote will be.
 It’s generally a good idea to choose a term length that matches the duration of your financial responsibilities.
 For example, if you have 10 years left on your mortgage, a 10 year term may be a good idea.

 Here are starting term life insurance quotes by term length, pulled from PolicyMe rates for a 35-year-old non-smoking applicant for $500,000 in coverage.

-Term Length
+Term length

 Premiums (women)